-Gurkhas with GI4 in World War II demonstrated awesome feat of military prowess and unswervingly courage and thus in the course permanently registered themselves in the glorious history, later which even succeeded in creating myths and legends of unbelievable tales to this day.
+British Gurkhas or British Indian Gorkhas armed with GI4 kukri in World War II demonstrated awesome feat of military prowess and unswervingly courage and thus in the course permanently registered themselves in the glorious history, later which even succeeded in creating myths and legends of unbelievable tales to this day.
 With GI4 in a Gurkha’s hand, in a close combat situation, the enemy could not expect what’s next; as we are all too familiar with the beheading of enemy in a single blow, such was the outcome and reputation of the man and his unique knife.

+GI4 (Gurkha Issue 4th) or popularly known as MK3 (military kukri 3) is actually the reproduced version of the original ones in KHHI version made in those days.
+Genuine effort has been put by KHHI nepal to make it as same as possible however with the slight modifications to better the knife and to adopt with the modern time and need.
 The 13 inch long kukri is highly polished unlike other GI kukris and has a pointed-alike overall shape where the main body is not so broad.
-It has a religious “Cho” like other khukuris made on practical and religious motives.
-The contour of the wooden handle is such that the best possible grip is offered by it.
+It has a religious “Cho” like other kukris made on practical and religious motives.
+The contour of the wooden handle is such that the best possible grip is offered.
 The full flat tang of the blade goes all the way through the unique handle which is secured by rivets on both sides and further fixed by steel pommel from the end.
 Surprisingly the regular bolster is completely ignored or discarded in this type; perhaps the creator wanted to break from the typical khukuri look or may be the need for a bolster was never there.
-Nonetheless both scabbards of GI4 and GI3 are exactly the same.
+Both scabbards of GI4 and GI3 kukris are quite the same.
 It has a regular leather case with a protective steel chape.
 The interior wooden box is flat and wrapped by black colored water buffalo hide.
 The leather frog has twin belt loops at the back for the belt to go through and a fasten-up leather string to fasten the two ends of the frog.

-GI4 is the most popular and commonly used kukri by the Gurkhas in WW II that made Gurkhas so famous and formidable, thus highly recommended for collection as the historic icon.
-Nevertheless can also be used as a domestic or utility knife after all it was and is produced as a versatile working and fighting knife.
+GI4 is the most popular and commonly used kukri by British Indian Army (Gurkhas/Gorkhas) in WW II (world war 2).
+It made Gurkhas very famous and formidable hence highly recommended for collection as a historic icon.
+Nonetheless it is still a very versatile working knife be it at home or beyond.

 Materials: Water buffalo leather scabbard, full flat tang riveted single bold ridge wooden handle, twin belt loops frog